diffusionkinetics/open/dampf/README.md

 ### `backup` command

 Backup databases.
-If invoked with no arguments, this will backup all databases.
+If invoked with no arguments, this will backup all databases listed in the application file.
 If one or more arguments follow the `backup` command, only databases with names matching those arguments will be backed up.

+### `build` command

+Build all the docker images in the application.

+### `deploy` command

+Build all the docker images in the application, (re)start the containers, run migrations and deploy the specified domains.

+### `newmigration` command

+Syntax: `dampf newmigration {migration name}`

+Create a new migration file in the migrations directory using the current time as the timestamp

+## Environment variables and host names in containers.

+dampf will set environmental variables in your running containers.
+These can be used to connect to databases and other containers.
+You should use these because they will be set correctly during testing so your test containers will connect to a test database.

+TODO: list environment variables